ramakrishnajoshi/NoSaveChat/docs/github-actions-and-ci-cd.md

 ---

 By automating CI and potentially CD with GitHub Actions, we aim to improve code quality, reduce manual release overhead, and deliver value more reliably.
 Please familiarize yourself with the workflows in `.github/workflows/` and the project's documentation (like `docs/static-code-analysis.md`).

+## Continuous Deployment vs Continuous Delivery
+### Continuous Delivery (CD):
+Goal: To automate the release process so that new changes, after passing automated tests in CI, can be rapidly and reliably released to users.
+Process: Takes the build artifact from CI, runs further tests (integration, end-to-end), and prepares it for release.
+The deployment to production might still be a manual button push, but the preparation is automated.
+Benefit: Reduces the risk and manual effort involved in releases, allowing for more frequent updates.

+### Continuous Deployment (CD - alternative meaning):
+Goal: To automatically deploy every change that passes all stages of the CI/CD pipeline to production without manual intervention.
+Process: **Extends Continuous Delivery by automatically triggering the final deployment step**.
+Benefit: Achieves the fastest possible release cycle.
+Requires a high degree of confidence in the automated testing and release process.